aptech/docs/docs/CR-exctsmpl.rst

     n = exctsmpl(getGAUSSHome()$+ "examples/freqdata.dat","rout",30);

-freqdata.dat is an example data set provided with GAUSS.
-Switching to the examples subdirectory of your GAUSS installation directory will make it possible to do the above example as shown.
-Otherwise you will need to substitute another data set name for "freqdata.dat".
+``freqdata.dat`` is an example data set provided with GAUSS.
+Switching to the *examples* subdirectory of your GAUSS installation directory will make it possible to do the above example as shown.
+Otherwise you will need to substitute another data set name for :code:`"freqdata.dat"`.

 Source
 ------